hughbarney/femto/README.md

 (get-key-name)                          ;; return the name of the key pressed eg: c-k for control-k.
-(get-key-funcname)                      ;; return the name of the function bound to the key (getch)                                 ;; calls the c function getch and returns the keystroke (set-key "key-name" "(lisp-func)")      ;; binds a key to a lisp function, see keynames see "Keys Names below"
+(get-key-funcname)                      ;; return the name of the function bound to the key (getch)                                 ;; calls the c function getch and returns the keystroke (set-key "key-name" "lisp-func")        ;; binds a key to a lisp function, see keynames see "Keys Names below"

 ;;
 ;; string handling